 Biography

-Edmund Phelps, recipient of the 2006 Nobel Prize in Economics, is McVickar Professor Emeritus of Political Economy and Director of the Center on Capitalism and Society at Columbia University.
+Edmund Phelps, recipient of the 2006 Nobel Prize in Economics, is McVickar Professor Emeritus of Political Economy.
+From its founding in 2001 until its closing in 2024, he was Director of the Center on Capitalism and Society at Columbia University.
 Born in 1933, he spent his childhood in Chicago and, from age six, grew up in Hastings-on Hudson, N.Y.
 He attended public schools, earned his B.A. from Amherst (1955) and got his Ph.D. at Yale (1959).
 After a stint at RAND (1959-60), he held positions at Yale and its Cowles Foundation (1960-66), a professorship at Penn (1966-71) and finally Columbia (1971- 2021).
 He became Director of the newborn Center on Capitalism and Society in 2001.
 He has written books on public debt, inflation, unemployment theory, slumps, rewarding work, indigenous innovation, the good life and dynamism.
 He also has written texts on economic justice, political economy and schools of macroeconomic thought.

 His work can be seen as a lifelong project to put “people as we know them” into economic theory.